Hosmer's 1st HR of season in 8-run burst, Padres beat Reds – KION546

 TRAINER’S ROOM

-Padres: RHP Mike Clevinger (right knee sprain) will make a rehab start for Triple-A El Paso on Wednesday after travel issues pushed the outing back a day.
+Padres: OF Wil Myers left Tuesday’s game after aggravating a bruise between his right thumb and index finger during his at-bat in the fifth.
+He will not play on Wednesday, according to Melvin.
+RHP Mike Clevinger (right knee sprain) will make a rehab start for Triple-A El Paso on Wednesday after travel issues pushed the outing back a day.

 Reds: RHP Luis Castillo (right shoulder strain) is expected to make two more rehab starts at Triple-A Louisville before rejoining the club.